FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 In the previous [Getting Started Guide](GettingStartedGuide.md), you would have setup the required OTA cloud resources.

-### 8.1 Build an application binary with a higer version number, to be downloaded and activated on the device
+### 8.1 Build an application binary with a higher version number, to be downloaded and activated on the device

 Create a binary with a higher version number.
 1. Run `idf.py menuconfig`